RUNDSP/luigi-swf/README.md

 ## Changelog

+* 0.12.3: New `swf_running_mutex` property on tasks.
+Set this to a string indicating the name of a mutex to enforce one-at-a-time scheduling per workflow execution.
+Also removes dependency on arrow.
 * 0.11.1: add optional --task-list flag when starting workers.
 This used to be in the Luigi config file.
 * 0.11: register_activity_worker() now takes the full SWF activity object as an